Fastlane-LLC/vendor-api-docs/source/includes/_documents.md

 Parameter | Description
 --------- | -----------
 document | A base64-encoded file string.
-Acceptable formats: `pdf`, `jpeg`, `jpg`, `tiff`, `gif`, `png` description | A brief description of the document (eg, Settlement Breakdown)
+Acceptable formats: `pdf`, `jpeg`, `jpg`, `tiff`, `gif`, `png` documentUrl | A url that points to a downloadable file of the above formats description | A brief description of the document (eg, Settlement Breakdown)